googleapis/api-linter/docs/rules/0132/response-unknown-fields.md

 ## Details

-This rule looks at any message matching `List*Request` and complains if it comes across any fields other than:
+This rule looks at any message matching `List*Response` and complains if it comes across any fields other than:

 - The resource.